AMANSINGH1674/HackWeek_Resume-Analyzer-CLI/README.md

 # Resume Analyzer CLI & Web App

+**Try it instantly online:** [resumeanalyzercli-aman.streamlit.app](https://resumeanalyzercli-aman.streamlit.app/)

 A Python tool to analyze PDF resumes for key technical skills and provide improvement suggestions.
-Use it as a command-line tool or a Streamlit web app.
+Use it as a command-line tool, a Streamlit web app locally, or try it online.

 ## Features
 - Extracts text from PDF resumes